gamejolt/doc-help/src/thumbnail-image/index.md

-# What images can I use for thumbnails?
+# What is a thumbnail?

+Your game's thumbnail is probably the most important image of your game on the site.
+This is the image that will appear in game listings, in search results, and so on.

+These little images can be the difference between someone checking out your game and barely noticing it.
+In many cases, a thumbnail will be the first impression someone has of your game.

-Here are the technical requirements and recommendations for thumbnail images:
+## What are the thumbnail requirements and guidelines?

 - The minimum dimensions are 640x360 (recommended minimum of 1280x720 to look decent on 4K displays).
 - The maximum width and height is 4096x4096.